Orange-OpenSource/pyDcop/docs/implementation/algorithms.rst

 ----------------------------

-Your module must also provide a a few predefined utility methods, used to build and deploy your algorithm, and may define some optional method, used for deployment and distribution.
+Your module must also provide a a few predefined utility methods, used to build and deploy your algorithm, and may define some optional methods, used for deployment and distribution.

 The module of your algorithm **must** also have an attribute named ``GRAPH_TYPE`` which